 and that these upon which the sight-lines fall are seen, and those upon which the sight-lines do not fall are not seen,

 and that things seen enclosed by a larger angle appear larger, while things seen enclosed by a smaller angle appear smaller, and things seen enclosed by equal angles seem equal,

 and that things seen by higher rays appear higher, while things seen by lower appear lower,

-and similarly that things seen by rays more to the right appear more to the right, while those that appear by rays more to the left appear more to the left, and those by more angles appear more precise.
+and similarly that things seen by rays more to the right appear more to the right, while those that appear by rays more to the left appear more to the left,

-8. Equal and parallel magnitudes at an unequal distance from the eye are not seen proportionally to the distances.
+Prop 8.
+Equal and parallel magnitudes at an unequal distance from the eye are not seen proportionally to the distances.

+Prop.
 47. There are certain locations, such that when the eye is place at them unequal magnitudes put together at the same point will appear equal to each of the unequal lines.